TACC-Cloud/agave-docs/docs/agave/documentation/user-guide/app-management-tutorial/_app-wrapper-tutorial.rst

    1. Build the application locally on the executionSystem
    2. Ensure that you are able to run it directly on the executionSystem
-   3. Describe the application using an Tapis app description
+   3. Describe the application using a Tapis app description
    4. Create a shell template for running the app
    5. Upload the application directory to a storageSystem
    6. Post the app description to the Tapis apps service